 This document provides guidance that investor-owned electric and/or natural gas companies, public power utilities, and electric cooperatives may want to consider when accessing buildings or areas with COVID-19 contamination.
-It includes two sections:
+It includes three sections:

-- Guidance before entering a home/building with known or suspected COVID-19 contamination. - Guidance to consider when attempting to access, and operate in, an entire community or region that has been restricted by a state/local government entity due to COVID-19.
+- Guidance before entering a home/building with known or suspected COVID-19 contamination. - Guidance to consider when attempting to access, and operate in, an entire community or region that has been restricted by a state/local government entity due to COVID-19. - Guidance for accessing military or federal government facilities.

 The guidance in this document was collected from organizations across the industry.
-The intent of the content is to serve as a general resource of information and not an industry standard.
-This document is evergreen and will be updated regularly as additional guidance is received.
+The intent is to serve as a general information resource and not to set any industry standards.
+This document is evergreen and will be updated regularly to reflect additional or revised guidance as it is received.